Choosing the Right Pouch for Atta Packaging in India

 - Legal Metrology (Packaged Commodities) Rules, 2011 — your pouch must display net weight, MRP, manufacturing date, best-before date, name and address of manufacturer / packer / importer, and consumer-care contact.

-- Veg / non-veg mark — atta is vegetarian; the green-dot symbol is mandatory.
+- Veg mark — atta is vegetarian; the green-dot symbol is mandatory.

 - BIS / export markings — if you are exporting, country-specific marks apply: country of origin, importer details, lot codes.